aravind-gk/aravind-gk.github.io/index.md

 - 🔭 I work as a Data & Applied Scientist at Microsoft.
 - 🎓 Master's in Artificial Intelligence from Indian Institute of Science (IISc), where I worked extensively on recommendation systems.
 - 🌱 Also learning natural language processing, reinforcement learning, computer vision and scalable systems.
-- 👯 Looking to collaborate on interesting ML projects.
+- 👯 I'm looking to collaborate on interesting ML projects, and I also offer consultancy services to startups in specific domains of AI and machine learning.
 - 💬 Ask me about AI, life at IISc or preparing for the GATE Exam.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/aravind-gk/" target="_blank" rel="noopener noreferrer">Linkedin</a>, <a href="https://twitter.com/aravind_IISc" target="_blank" rel="noopener noreferrer">Twitter</a>, <a href="https://www.quora.com/profile/G-Aravind" target="_blank" rel="noopener noreferrer">Quora</a>, <a href="https://myanimelist.net/profile/j-e-l-l-a-l" target="_blank" rel="noopener noreferrer">MyAnimeList</a>, <a href="http://live.xbox.com/Profile?Gamertag=jellal2874" target="_blank" rel="noopener noreferrer">Xbox</a>, <a href="mailto:g.aravind@hotmail.com" target="_blank">Email</a>.